kitsune-soc/kitsune/README.md

 ## Installation

-Besides the binary, you need the following things to run Kitsune:
+Besides the binaries, you need the following things to run Kitsune:

 - Redis (for caching)
-- Meilisearch (for full-text search)
 - (optional) a database server (either PostgreSQL or MySQL/MariaDB; you can use SQLite instead)
 - NGINX (as a reverse-proxy)
 - TLS certificate (we recommend a free one from "Let's Encrypt")